 Learn about Surrey's programs and activities available to new immigrants to Canada.

-Moving to a new city or country is an exciting opportunity and full of challenges.
-The City of Surrey offers and partners with many services, programs and activities to help you get settled into your new life in a new country and a new city.
+Moving to a new city or country is an exciting opportunity and is full of challenges.
+The City of Surrey partners with community organizations to offer many services, programs and activities to help you get settled into your new home.

 Language Services in Surrey

 Interpretation services are available at City of Surrey facilities in more than 170 languages.